Basic keywords

 --delete single

-DELETE FROM invoices WHERE invoice_id = 1-- delete subquery
+DELETE FROM invoices WHERE invoice_id = 1

 DELETE FROM invoices WHERE client_id =